bp2008/DahuaLoginBypass/README.md

 # DahuaLoginBypass
-Chrome extension that uses vulnerabilities CVE-2021-33044 and CVE-2021-33045 to log in to Dahua cameras without authentication.
+Chrome extension that uses vulnerability [CVE-2021-33044](https://packetstormsecurity.com/files/164423/Dahua-Authentication-Bypass.html) to log in to Dahua IP cameras and VTH/VTO (video intercom) devices without authentication.

+For other device types (NVR/DVR/XVR, etc), there exists [CVE-2021-33045](https://packetstormsecurity.com/files/164423/Dahua-Authentication-Bypass.html) which cannot be exploited with an ordinary web browser.

+These vulnerabilities are likely to be fixed in firmware released after Sept 2021.

+Credit for discovering the vulnerabilities: [bashis](https://github.com/mcw0)

 ## Installation